rithvik1139/first-repository/README.md

 # first-repository

+<h1>2D Ball Animation</h1>

-This project is meant for practice and purely showcases the work I have done with 2 dimensional ball animation.
+This project is meant for practice and purely showcases the work I have done with 2 dimensional ball animation in my course.